JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/sampling.md

 tags = ["example"]
 categories = ["general"]
 draft = false
-description = "Sampling from a variety" weight = 1
-author = "Paul Breiding"
-group = "math-data"
+description = "Sampling a probability distribution on a variety" weight = 1 author = "Paul Breiding" group = "math-data"
 +++

-The article [Random points on an algebraic manifold](https://arxiv.org/abs/1810.06271) proposes an algorithm for sampling from probability densities on a variety based on linear slicing.
+The article [Random points on an algebraic manifold](https://arxiv.org/abs/1810.06271) proposes an algorithm for sampling from probability distributions on a variety based on linear slicing.
 In this example, we want to apply this algorithm to sample from the plane curve

 $$V = \\{ x=(x_1,x_2) \in \mathbb{R}^2 \mid x_1^4+x_2^4-3x_1^2-x_1x_2^2-x_2+1=0\\}.$$